safedotme/landing-page/README.md

 > Safe is an open source mobile platorm to discretely capture incidents with ease, powered by an SMCE written in native Swift and Kotlin.

-The official web presence for Morph.
+The official web presence for Safe.